elorzafe/amplify-types/RFC.md

 # `Auth` Changes

 Amplify is proposing the following changes for the `Auth` category.
+Similar changes will be applied across all of the `Auth` APIs but examples for specific APIs are highlighted below.

-## Typescript support for user attributes
+## TypeScript support for user attributes

 User attributes inference on the `signUp` API.